You can only apply for permanent residence (PR) in Canada if the IRB-RPD or the IRB-RAD approve your claim.

 To apply, you must prepare:

-- Schedule 14 – Protected Persons and Convention Refugees
+- Protected Persons and Convention Refugees (IMM 0008: Schedule 14)

-- Copy of the Notice of Decision giving you Convention Refugee or Protected Person status in Canada
+- A copy of the Notice of Decision giving you Convention Refugee or Protected Person status in Canada

 - Photocopies of your identity documents that were taken from you: